TL;DR

 Tips for Vegan Coffee Drinkers in Minneapolis

 Ask about oat milk.
 Most Minneapolis independent cafes stock oat milk as standard, but some charge extra ($0.50-1.00).
-Reverie, Seed, and Common Roots include it at no charge.
+Dreamstate, Reverie, and French Meadow include it at no charge.

 Instagram-check Glam Doll before going.
 Their vegan donut selection varies day to day.
 Following them on Instagram lets you see what's available before making the trip.